 Savandurga Tourism

-Situated 60 km to the west of Bangalore, Savandurga, considered to be one of the largest single rock formations in the whole of Asia.
-It comprises two hills, Billigudda (white hill) and Karigudda (black hill), and has a temple situated at the foothill and a pond nearby.
+Situated 60 kms to the west of Bangalore, Savandurga, considered to be one of the largest single rock formations in the whole of Asia.
+It comprises of two hills, Billigudda (white hill) and Karigudda (black hill) and has a temple situated at the foothill and a pond nearby.
 Most trekkers choose Billigudda due to its gentler slopes.
-The weekend travelers from Bangalore frequent it for trekking, camping, and rock climbing.
+The weekend travellers from Bangalore frequent it for trekking, camping and rock climbing.

-It is also called ‘Savinadurga’ or the Fort of Death, because of the steep incline and defense structure.
+It is also called as ‘Savinadurga’ or the Fort of Death, because of the steep incline and defence structure.
 The entire structure is formed by one huge rock.
-The first sight of the hill makes you wonder about its formation.
+The first sight of the hill makes you wonder about its formation

 Stunning views of the surrounding reservoirs and forests